US airline industry seeks about $50 billion in federal help

 The request for help is in line with anticipated airport revenue declines tied to the sharp drop in revenue that comes from airlines slashing their flight schedules.
 Most of the fees airlines pay to airports are based on the number of flights that take off and land.

-Most of America's major airlines are projected to run out of cash some time between June 30 and the end of the year without help, according to the trade group.
+Most of America's major airlines are projected to run out of cash some time between June 30 and the end of the year without help, according to Airlines for America.

 But the crisis may actually be more pressing than that.